idaholab/mastodon/doc/content/source/functions/BaselineCorrection.md

 ## Usage id=usage

 The `BaselineCorrection` object requires, as input, some sort of record of an acceleration time history.
-This may be provided by specifying the `data_file` parameter, as demonstrated in [example-1], or, directly, by specifying the `time_values` and `acceleration_values` parameters, as demonstrated in [example-2].
+The data may be provided either by specifying the `time_values` and `acceleration_values` parameters in an abscissa-ordinate pair fashion, as demonstrated in [example-1], or by specifying the `data_file` parameter with the name of a file containing the time and acceleration pairs in a delimited format, such as comma-separated values (see the "DelimitedFileReader" section on the [source/utils/MooseUtils.md] page).
+Optionally, a user may specify the `time_name` and `acceleration_name` parameters and the file reader will search for a row or column where the first index contains a text string that matches the provided input, as demonstrated in [example-2].
+If no input for `time_name` and `acceleration_name` is provided, then it is assumed that the abscissa are in the very first row or column and the ordinates are in the second.

-!listing baselinecorrection/twenty_sines.i
+!listing baselinecorrection/half_sine_scaled.i
          block=Functions
          id=example-1
-         caption=Sample input syntax for `BaselineCorrection` with the `data_file` parameter used to input a twenty-cycle sinusoidal acceleration time history.
+         caption=Sample input syntax for `BaselineCorrection` with the `time_values` and `acceleration_values` parameters used to input a half-sine acceleration time history.
+The corrected acceleration is multiplied by the factor provided for the `scale_factor` parameter before being returned.

-!listing baselinecorrection/half_sine.i
+!listing baselinecorrection/twenty_sines_with_bc.i
          block=Functions
          id=example-2
-         caption=Sample input syntax for `BaselineCorrection` with the `time_values` and `acceleration_values` parameters used to input a half-sine acceleration time history.
+         caption=Sample input syntax for `BaselineCorrection` with the `data_file` parameter used to input a twenty-cycle sinusoidal acceleration time history.
+Note that if no input for the `time_name` and `acceleration_name` parameters is provided, it is assumed that time values are in the first row or column of the delimited file and accelerations are in the second.

 The `beta` and `gamma` parameters are those used for Newmark Integration.
 Ideally, they should correspond to the values used elsewhere throughout the input file.
 The `accel_fit_order`, `vel_fit_order`, and `disp_fit_order` variables control whether or not to use the polynomials present in [corrected-accel] when formulating the corrected time histories.
 If a value is specified, then a polynomial of that type and order will be found.
 Note that these are the parameters that define which of the combinations, described in [correction-combos], is used.
-For example, the set of inputs shown in [example-1] produces combination +AVD+, while those shown in [example-2] produces combination +A+.
+For example, the set of inputs shown in [example-1] produces combination +A+, while those shown in [example-2] produces combination +AVD+.

 The order of the approximating polynomials, $n$, which are set by the `accel_fit_order`, `vel_fit_order`, or `disp_fit_order` parameters, can be assigned a maximum integer value of nine, since the computations typically become unstable when attempting to find polynomials of orders greater than nine.
 The corrections are highly sensitive to the approximation order, and so it is recommended that a user run with several trial values until the desired result is achieved.
 In general, the order should be less than that which is required to produce a true best-fit curve of $\ddot{u}(t)$.
 For example, in [example-2], a half-sine wave was input.
 Since a half-sine wave could be, nearly, perfectly approximated by a certain quadratic function, the order for the corrections was set to one.
 However, for higher order inputs, such as the 20-cycle sine wave used in [example-2], finding the right correction configuration becomes tricky, and is a matter of user-preference.
-The [#demo] section provides several examples that should clarify why it is important to choose a suitable polynomial order.

 !alert tip title=Use the Fewest Polynomials with the Lowest Orders Possible When it is unclear which combination, and what approximation order, is the most suitable one, start by applying the simplest one: Combination +A+ with the order of $P_{A}$ being zero (constant).
 Then, incrementally increase the strength of the correction until a satisfactory result is achieved.
 The strongest correction possible is combination +AVD+ with all three, $P_{A}$, $P_{V}$, and $P_{D}$, being ninth-order.
 It is important to try to avoid an *overcorrection*!